-- the review and approval of our compensation philosophy; - · the review of all executive compensation plans and structures, including that of our executive officers and other members of senior management;

-- · the approval (or recommendation to our board of directors) of individual compensation for our executive officers, including our chief executive officer; - · the approval of annual and long-term incentive performance metrics as well as payouts thereunder; and - the review of other executive benefit plans, including perquisites.
+- the review and approval of our compensation philosophy; - · the review of all executive compensation plans and structures, including that of our executive officers and other members of senior management; - the approval (or recommendation to our board of directors) of individual compensation for our executive officers, including our chief executive officer; - the approval of annual and long-term incentive performance metrics as well as payouts thereunder; and - the review of other executive benefit plans, including perquisites.

-Our compensation committee, in consultation with the outside executive compensation consultant retained by our compensation committee, also analyzes the reasonableness of our overall executive compensation package.
-Our compensation committee has a written charter that delineates its responsibilities, a full copy of which is posted on our website at www.ttmtech.com.
+Our compensation committee, in consultation with the outside executive compensation consultant retained by our compensation committee, also helps analyze the reasonableness and effectiveness of our overall executive compensation package.
+Our compensation committee has a written charter that delineates its responsibilities, a full copy of which is posted on our website at www.ttm.com.

 While our chief executive officer and other executive officers may attend meetings of the compensation committee or our board of directors from time to time, the ultimate decisions regarding executive officer compensation are made solely by the members of our compensation committee and, in the case of compensation decisions for our chief executive officer, the non-employee members of our board of directors.
-These decisions are based not only on our compensation committee's deliberations, but also on input requested from outside advisors, including our compensation committee's outside compensation consultant, with respect to, among other things, market data analyses.
-The final decisions relating to our chief executive officer's compensation have historically been based on recommendations of our compensation committee and included discussions with and approval by all of our non-employee directors without the presence of our chief executive officer somensation committee typically discusses proposals for our chief executive officer's compensation package with him but always makes final decisions regarding his compensation when he is not present.
-Decisions regarding other executive officers have typically been made by our compensation committee after considering recommendations from our chief executive officers.
+These decisions are based not only on our compensation committee's deliberations, but also on input requested from outside advisors, including our compensation normittee's outside compensation consultant, with respect to, among other things, market data analyses.
+The final decisions relating to our chief executive officer's compensation have historically been based on recommendations of our compensation committee typically discusses proposals for our chief executive officer's compensation package with him but always makes final decisions regarding his compensation when he is not present.
+Decisions regarding other executive officers have typically been made by our compensation committee after considering recommendations from our chief executive officer.